-Commentary takes issue with criticism of new Autism definitionMarch 28th, 2012 in Autism spectrum disorders /
+Commentary takes issue with criticism of new Autism definitionMarch 28, 2012 By Eve Herold and Erin Connor in Medicine & Health / Autism spectrum disorders

 (Medical Xpress) -- A commentary published in the April issue of the Journal of the American Academy of Child & Adolescent Psychiatry reviews the significant limitations of a study critical of the proposed diagnostic criteria for autism spectrum disorder (ASD).
 The criteria are being proposed for the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 The commentary, by the 13 members of the DSM-5 Neurodevelopmental Disorders Work Group, addresses serious methodological flaws in the secondary analysis of an 18-year-old study by McPartland et al, who attempted to evaluate the proposed new diagnostic criteria for ASD and their potential impact on children with high-functioning autism.